Skip to Main Content

 Primary Resources

 Primary resources are items that directly relate to your research topic.
 The difference between a primary resource and secondary resource depends on your research topic.
-A secondary resource for one project might count as a primary resource for a different project.

 Primary resources are: